Summary

 Engage

-Students look at two posters and a political cartoon from different wars and think about what they have in common.
+Students examine two posters and one political cartoon, each from different wars, and discuss what they have in common.

 Explore

-Students are introduced to the topic of propaganda during the American Revolution.
-Students watch a brief video and participate in an opinion line to consider whether they would have been able to rebel against their own government.
+Students discuss the perspectives of the Patriots, Loyalists, and neutral colonists and consider if they would have been willing to rebel against their own government.

 Explain